zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 Check yourself what happens when you have this 'numpy' version with your package, and decide what is the right remedy.

 In some situations, as of regulatory requirements, you may be asked to list all the dependencies of your software (Open Source and other) and the versions used.
 As far as I can tell, listing the top level of your dependencies is good enough (no need to follow dependencies of your dependencies, if I am not mistaken.
-Check that with your accompaning regulatory officer).
+Check that with your accompanying regulatory officer).